 There are a few other types of structures that can provide protection for winter crops.

 A hoop house is a temporary structure that can be built over existing garden beds.
 It’s like a cold frame, just a different shape.
 It can usually accommodate taller plants than a cold frame.
-Lady Lee’s Home and Survival at Home both demonstrate how to build hoop houses.
+Lady Lee’s Home demonstrates how to build a hoop house.

 A polytunnel is a portable greenhouse that you can walk into.
 Check out the polytunnel at The 104 Homestead.